 The general model structure as implemented in program MARK is SprF where S is the true survival probability, p is the capture probability, F is the site fidelity probability that represents the probability that a female remains in the sample area, and r is the recovery probability, which represents the probability that a dead marked individual is found and reported.
-Based on preliminary analyses, survival and recapture probabilities were allowed to vary with time in the most general model, while recovery and fidelity probabilities were held constant, yielding the general model S_tp_tr.F.
-To determine if the lower apparent survival after first capture was attributable to differences in survival or fidelity, models with a time-since-marking structure, allowing a different probabilities were fitted.
+Based on preliminary analyses, survival and recapture probabilities were allowed to vary with time in the most general model, while recovery and fidelity probabilities were held constant, yielding the general model Stptr.F.
+To determine if the lower apparent survival after first capture was attributable to differences in survival or fidelity, models with a time-since-marking structure, allowing a different probability for the interval after initial marking than for subsequent intervals, on survival or fidelity probabilities were fitted.
 The probability after the first capture was permitted to vary with years for both survival and fidelity.
-The most general model was thus S{t/t}p_tr.F.
+The most general model was thus St/tptr.F.t/.
 A set of reduced models, where some time-varying parameters were set constant, was fit.
 A total of 36 models, including those with and without the time-since-marking structure on survival and fidelity, were fit to the data.
-The variance inflation factor was calculated using the bootstrap goodness-of-fit procedure of program MARK (with 1000 iterations), and model selection was based on QAIC_c.
+The variance inflation factor was calculated using the bootstrap goodness-of-fit procedure of program MARK (with 1000 iterations), and model selection was based on QAICc.